Hgarnell/Hgarnell.github.io/blogs/_bernies_tech_stuff/keyboards.md

 While visting Arizona this year (2022), one of the things I was most looking foward to was visiting the MechanicalKeyboards.com warehouse!
 It was everything I could have dreamed for + more.
 And there, with the help of the store staff, I put together my second keyboard.
 While not my endgame, (bongo cat keyboard, I am looking at you) I love it to bits aswell.

+### Switch Galore and a new Keycap set 29/04/2023
+ After my mistake of buying my keycaps at the mechanical keyboards warehouse, I hesitated from buying a new set as I wanted to make use of the $69 dollar keycaps.
+However, despite the pretty colorscheme, I hated the cherry profile and still craved for XDA

+ For half the price, and in PBT I found (this keycap set)[https://www.amazon.com/AHHC-Japanese-Keycaps-GH60RK61GK6466ALT6187104-Mechanical/dp/B0987N2SY8/ref=sr_1_2?crid=85UYS2XQTWWB&keywords=keycaps%2Bxdr%2Bjapanese&qid=1682713209&sprefix=keycaps%2Bxdr%2Bjapane%2Caps%2C258&sr=8-2&th=1] on amazon.
+I was a bit confused what a XVX profile meant, but turns out its a mix between the curve you get from cherry's and the shape of an XDA.
+I love the feel and sound of them and my only regret is still buying those shurikey keycaps.

+ As for the switches in my keyboard I went through an extensive testing process of the following switches.
+Since I am no longer based in Arizona, I asked Saul if he could pick up a few "creamy" switches for me to test out at the mechanical keyboards warehouse in chandler.
+And go ham he did, and I am very greatful (Thank you!!!!)
+For around 3 months, I had a franken keyboard where I had the durock creamy yellows and pinks, piano poms, ttc bluish whites, ttc golden browns and the ttc heart switches in my keyboard all at once.
+Eventually I settled on the Piano POMS as my favorite, although look wise, definetly would have been the TTC heart switches.
+I still want to test out a keyboard with topre switches, but atlas, that will have to wait until I next make it out to Chandler.
+ - (Gateron Ink Black V2 Switches Linear)[https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=7208]
+ - (Durock Piano POM Linear Switches Lubed 63.6g)[https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=7964]
+- (Durock Creamy Yellow Switches PCB Mount 55g)[https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=7056]
+- (Durock Creamy Pink Switches PCB Mount 65g)[https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=7057]
+- (MK Purple Slush 50g Linear Switch)[https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=9029]
+- (TTC Heart Switches Linear Lubed )[https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=8735]
+- (TTC Golden Brown V3 Switches Tactile Lubed)[https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=8776]